17 Myths to Bust about Bike Touring [and a few that might actually be true]

 16. A bike trip will help you get rid of your bad habits and excess weight

 Half true, half false.
-Before starting off for my world bike trip, I thought I would have quit smoking and drinking for sure, that didn’t work.
+Before starting off for my world bike trip, I thought I would have quit smoking and drinking for sure, but that didn’t work.
 Although I certainly drink and smoke way less during cycling days, I hastily recover the lost time during rest days.
 At least that’s me.

 A long bike trip is likely to help you get rid of your excess kilos only if you don’t eat junk, and cycle for a long enough time.
 But if you are back to the old fried shit once you stop, you’ll return fat again in no time.